-Both SPC and SQC help to drive smooth operations to promote efficient output and optimal results.
+Both SPC and SQC help plant management to drive smooth operations to promote efficient output and optimal results.
 They both play a role in overall success in operations, but those two roles are different.
 Here’s what to know about SPC and SQC to determine which is right for your Food & Beverage or CPG manufacturing facility.

 The American Society for Quality defines statistical quality control (SQC) as the application of statistical and analytical tools to monitor process outputs.
 Statistical process control (SPC), on the other hand, is the application of the same tools to control process inputs.

 In other words, SPC encompasses activities that monitor processes in real-time to prevent defects.
 With SQC, the goal is to ensure that each output, or product, meets customer specifications, and activities such as additional inspection typically occur after manufacturing has already taken place.
 There’s room for both SPC and SQC in a facility, but what’s most important is looking at the right parameters at the right intervals.
 Technology, such as a Plant Management Platform, is now available to measure SPC and SQC, thus closing the gaps between when a problem occurs and when it is addressed.

 Below is a closer look at what SPC entails.

 SPC leverages statistical methods and sampling programs to help plant managers understand and control variability in manufacturing.
 With the help of Plant Management Platform, process variations are displayed in real-time charts.
 When a process deviates from standard limits, it sets off an alert.
 This helps manufacturers better manage their lines and reduce rework and waste.
 The notifications allow them to step in and address an issue promptly.